boozallen/sdp-labs/try-it-out/docs/pages/pipeline-configuration-file.rst

 images created and relating to SDP.

 The ``registry`` value specifies the URL of the Docker registry for where SDP Docker images will be pulled from whereas the value for ``cred`` specifies the ID of the Jenkins credential that Jenkins will be using to access that Docker registry.
-In this case, the local Docker registry we deployed earlier is where we will be pulling and pushing our SDP Docker images to.
+In this case, the local Docker registry (accessible at localhost:5000) we deployed earlier is where we will be pulling and pushing our SDP Docker images to.

 Finally, the ``docker_args`` parameter forces all the SDP-related Docker images to be run with any given Docker flag, as the